txoof/portfolioCreator/README.md

 ## Quick Start

-This assumes you already have [Google FileStream](https://dl.google.com/drive-file-stream/GoogleDriveFileStream.dmg) installed and are signed in as well as a prepared student.export file from PowerSchool.
+0. [Google FileStream](https://dl.google.com/drive-file-stream/GoogleDriveFileStream.dmg) installed and are signed in as well as a prepared student.export file from PowerSchool.
 1. Download the application from [this link](https://github.com/txoof/portfolioCreator/raw/master/createFolders.tgz)
 2. Locate the file `createFolders.tgz` -- likely in your `Downloads` folder
 3. Double click on the file to decompress it